 We are Wolters Kluwer.
-A leading global information services company, we combine almost two centuries of deep domain knowledge with intelligent technology; for professional decision-making with confidence.
-Explore our timeline to find out what makes us uniquely Wolters Kluwer.
+A leading global professional information, software solutions, and services company, we combine almost two centuries of deep domain knowledge with advanced technology; for professional decision-making with confidence.

 At the turn of the century, the western world was gripped in a reading frenzy.
 Print production, marketing, distribution and consumption changed radically.
 In the coming decades, Wolters, Noordhoff, Samsom and Kluwer would navigate the Depression of the 30s, a slew of post-war commercial and social developments—and emerging electronic publishing technologies.
 Eventually, all four houses would merge under one roof.

 In 1918, the Wolters family took the company limited.
 Dr. Anthony Schepman, a respected intellectual, philanthropist and innovator, was appointed as the first CEO—a position he was to hold for 40 years.
 Former banker F.R. ter Horst was appointed as managing director.
 Under their leadership, combining strong business and subject matter expertise, the company expanded rapidly.

 In 1968, J.B.
 Wolters merged with Noordhoff to form Wolters-Noordhoff.
 While Wolters was nearly three times the size of Noordhoff, the neighbors understood that to remain competitive, they would have to put much more emphasis on the development of new books—and find new, innovative ways of promotion and public relations.
 The merger was celebrated by literally breaking down the wall that had separated their offices for almost 100 years.